 This is the same for musicians.
 We gain knowledge from what we listen to while exposing ourselves to different ideas and interpretations.

 It is important to have a large listening pallet of varying interpretations of music to become a well-rounded and accomplished musician.

 I sometimes recommend pieces to listen to using a customized Spotify playlist and YouTube links of pieces that I think you might enjoy and get inspired by during your guitar learning.

 Learning the guitar is most productive with regular, weekly lessons.
-Enroll in a monthly membership of weekly lessons to save up to 30% off tuition per month.
 Or book as you go with single lessons with no obligation.

 Frequently Asked Questions

 Where are you located?

 I am based in Berlin and give lessons worldwide via Zoom live video streaming and in person at my teaching studio located in the Charlottenburg district.